 Unlike the U.S., most doctors here do not accept insurance.
-They are not proficient in filling out the required insurance forms and are small independent physicians that do not have access to a "Billing Office" as our physicians do in the U.S. Unbeknownst to you, most doctors in the U.S. subscribe to a "Billing Service" to assist with their insurance filings and/or are affiliated in some way with a larger "group" of medical professionals that provide the billing service as a benefit of belonging to that particular medical group.
+They are not proficient in filling out the required insurance forms and many are small independent physicians that do not have access to a "Billing Office" as our physicians do in the U.S. Unbeknownst to you, most doctors in the U.S. subscribe to a "Billing Service" to assist with their insurance filings and/or are affiliated in some way with a larger "group" of medical professionals that provide the billing service as a benefit of belonging to that particular medical group.

 Additionally, a licensed doctor in Mexico has hospital privileges at almost any hospital in their area.
 In the U.S., physicians have authorization to practice only at one or two licensed hospitals.